abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 ### Linked Accounts

-Linked user system allows you to link other accounts (including account in a different tenant) with your account, so you can switch between account with a single-click.
-It is practical since you no longer need to logout and login again with entering the username and password of the other account.
+Linked user system allows you to link other accounts (including account in a different tenant) with your account, so you can switch between different accounts with a single-click.
+It is practical since you no longer need to logout and login again with entering the credentials of the target account.

 To manage the linked accounts, go to the profile management page from the user menu;